How to remove Qual ransomware

 Qual ransomware belongs to the Djvu malware family.
 The malicious actors operating these infections release new versions regularly, with hundreds of versions already released.
 The versions are seemingly identical but can be identified by the extensions they add to encrypted files.
 This particular malware adds .qual.
 For example, an encrypted 1.txt file would become 1.txt.qual.

 The ransomware will encrypt all personal files, including photos, pictures, videos, documents, etc. You will not be able to open any of the files that have this extension unless you first use a decryptor.
-However, acquiring the extension is not easy.
+However, acquiring the decryptor is not easy.

 When the ransomware is done encrypting files it will drop a _readme.txt ransom note in all folders that have encrypted files.
 The note is the same one dropped by all other Djvu/STOP versions.
 It contains instructions on how to acquire a decryptor, and it involves paying $999 in ransom.
 The note mentions a 50% discount for users who make contact within the first 72 hours but whether that is valid is uncertain.
 The malware operators also offer to decrypt one file for free as long as it does not contain important information.